azerion/bluestack-sdk-android/dfp-adaptor-android.md

-## 2. Integrate MNG in your application project
+## 2. Integrate MNGAds in your application project

-Add the mngads Mopub adapter [mngads-dfp-adapter-1.0.0.aar] and MNG SDK [mngads-sdk-x.aar Android SDK]  to the libs folder of your application project.
+* Add the mngads Mopub adapter [mngads-dfp-adapter-1.0.0.aar]
+* MNGAds SDK [mngads-sdk-x.aar Android SDK] and other mediation libs describe on [set up sdk section] to the libs folder of your application project.